johnhyde/island/README.md

 Now that we have annotations maybe I will resurrect some deleted footnotes as annotations if they feel appropriate for that.

+Since the johndown parser is apparently custom, we should list its features to specify it completely.
+If this gets long, it can be specified in johndown.md or whatever.
+Or just in the next section.

 ## Johndown features

-It's mostly just markdown (maybe we should list the actual markdown features we use, but don't sweat it (actually since the johndown parser is apparently custom, maybe we **should** do this)).
-But there's also [$ whatever] for inline footnotes, and [@ whatever] for annotations. --- makes a triple-fleuron dinkus (in normal markdown it usually renders as an html hr (horizontal rule) element, I guess, but it's also described as a "thematic break", which we do use it for)
+It's mostly just markdown.
+That means: it's mostly text (encoding unspecified by johndown itself, but the only implementation is utf8 (no BOM)), but some particular text is special and makes the other text render specially instead.
+Um, we use this mostly for italics I guess.
+And [^whatever] [^whatever]: footnotes.
+But there's also [$ whatever] for inline footnotes, and [@ whatever] for annotations. --- makes a triple-fleuron dinkus (in normal markdown it usually renders as an html hr (horizontal rule) element, I guess, but it's also described as a "thematic break", which we do use it for).
+A non-special bracketed phrase on its own line seems to make a hr above it, in addition to rendering in a sort of grey, italicized way.

+Unlike regular markdown, we respect single linebreaks.
+We also render paragraphs as beginning with indents, as God intended.

+### These features don't work 100% correctly

+We "smarten" quotes (") and apostrophes('), but the algorithm for this is not completely correct.
+However, you can always use explicit “” ‘’ marks instead, and they will not get overwritten.

-There's alse ^superscript^ which is not a fully standard feature.
+There's also ^superscript^ which is not a fully standard feature.
 Beware of mixing this with square brackets, because it _will_ get squirrelly.

+We currently use the md extension for johndown files, for convenience and ecosystem compatibility, but ideally we would use a jd extension for johndown files, because they unaccredited Jurum Doctores.

 ## Site generation malarkey